cloud-native-skunkworks/go-openapi/README.md

 # go-openapi ✨

-This project shows a basic Golang server with a Dockerfile.
+This project uses openapi to auto generate server code.
-It uses go-swagger to generate the code from the swagger file which is cool. 😎
+It also demonstrates how to implement jaeger/prometheus and structured logging clients.

-It can be consumed and automatically deployed to Kubernetes ( with generation of charts ) through gitlab.
+It can be consumed and automatically deployed to Kubernetes ( with generation of charts ).

 - OpenAPI
 - Kubernetes
 - Docker
 - Gitlab
+- Prometheus
+- Jaeger
+- Logging
 - go-memdb ( in memory db )
 - AutoDevops